justwast1ngyourtime/justwast1ngyourtime.github.io/README.md

 #### KlumpJS

-Write your application as so far and then deploy it using USEless deployment tools...
+Write your application as so far and then deploy it using USEless deployment tools.
+Your JAVA,C#,.. application is compiled to js and deployed on user browser/machine.
+Database is replicated on each user machine.
+Transactions are maintained by